Competitive Start Fund - All Sectors

 - Must be pre-trading or recently commenced trading, i.e. does not have revenues in excess of €60k in the current financial year to date or in any previous financial year;

-- If a company, it must be less than three years old (from date of registration);
+- If the enterprise is an existing company, the company must be less then 3 years old (from date of incorporation) at call close date;

-- Must not be engaged in gambling, "adult entertainment", tobacco or military sectors;
+- Must not be engaged in activities that are excluded under Enterprise Ireland policy including gambling, adult entertainment, tobacco or military sectors;

 - If an application is successful and is currently in receipt of an Enterprise Ireland Feasibility Grant, the full amount of the Feasibility grant must be drawn down before the Competitive Start Fund investment or, alternatively, the company/individual must forego the balance of the Feasibility Grant prior to starting the CSF.